-Funded jointly by the Minnesota Board
+Funded jointly by the Minnesota Board of Water and Soil Resources and the USDA's Natural limit depends upon the state funding source - in 11 southeastern Minnesota counties.

-of Water and Soil Resources (BWSR) and the USDA's Natural Resources Conservation Service (NRCS), the \$3.2 million, five-year RCPP feedlot management project provides a 90 percent cost-share to producers who build facilities that mitigate feedlot runoff.
+Resources Conservation Service, the \$3.2 million, five-year RCPP feedlot management project provides a 90 percent cost-share to producers who build facilities that mitigate feedlot runoff.
+The project targets livestock operations with fewer than 300 or fewer than 500 animal units - the